systemd/systemd/docs/USER_RECORD.md

 `luksPbkdfParallelThreads` → An unsigned 64bit integer, indicating the intended required parallel threads for the PBKDF operation, when LUKS storage is used.

+`luksSectorSize` → An unsigned 64bit integer, indicating the sector size to use for the LUKS storage mechanism, in bytes.
+Must be a power of two between 512 and 4096.

 `autoResizeMode` → A string, one of `off`, `grow`, `shrink-and-grow`.
 Unless set to `off`, controls whether the home area shall be grown automatically to the size configured in `diskSize` automatically at login time.
 If set to